 This is one of the main reasons why brown rice is much higher in each of these aforementioned minerals and vitamins.
 In fact, nutritionally, there is no comparison between these two forms of rice.

-Here’s eight excellent health benefits of brown rice that prove its superiority:
+If you’re going to be eating rice following are eight health benefits of brown rice that prove its superiority over nutrient-stripped white: